Skip to main content

-Privileged Container with sensitive mount
+Privileged container with sensitive mount

-Namespace of your EKS Cluster.
+In this lab you will be creating a container with privileged Security Context, with root level access in the default Namespace of your EKS Cluster.
 This privileged container will also have a sensitive directory from the host, mounted and accessible as a volume within your container.

-which indicates that a container was launched with Privileged permissions, and Persistence:Kubernetes/ContainerWithSensitiveMount
+This exercise will generate two different findings, PrivilegeEscalation:Kubernetes/PrivilegedContainer which indicates that a container was launched with Privileged permissions, and Persistence:Kubernetes/ContainerWithSensitiveMount indicating a sensitive external host path mounted inside the container.

 apiVersion: v1